-Available ACR Appropriateness Criteria and Procedures can be found at ACR - search for "whole body MRI".
+Available ACR Appropriateness Criteria and Procedures can be found on the ACR website by searching for "whole body MRI".

 The American College of Obstetricians and Gynecologists (ACOG) (2017) published Committee Opinion No. 723: Guidelines for Diagnostic Imaging During Pregnancy and Lactation.
 The guidance provides an overview of the safety, necessity, and clinical usefulness of imaging studies for acute and chronic conditions during pregnancy.
 Ultrasound and MRI are the preferred choice of imaging for pregnant patients however these modalities should only be utilized when medically necessary.
 The risk of radiation exposure to the fetus is low as radiography, CT and nuclear medicine use lower doses of radiation.
 Further, patients do not need to stop breastfeeding if imaging studies are necessary.